ggarra13/mrv2/mrv2/docs/en/_sources/user_docs/interface/interface.rst.txt

    However, if the Data Window is *bigger* than the display window, this may not be desired.

+.. topic:: Auto Normalize

+   When this setting is on, all the pixel values of your HDR images (.hdr or OpenEXR) will get normalized to be between 0 and 1.

+.. topic:: Invalid Values

+   When this setting is on, values that go below 0 or more than 1 in your HDR images (.hdr or OpenEXR) will get shown in red.

 .. topic:: Mask

    The mask allows drawing a black mask cropping your picture to a certain film aspect.